TY - JOUR

 T1 - Serious Bacterial Infections in Young Febrile Infants With Positive Urinalysis Results

-AU - Pediatric Emergency Care Applied Research Network (PECARN)
+AU - for the Pediatric Emergency Care Applied Research Network (PECARN)

 AU - Mahajan, Prashant